National law · source: Normattiva

 Does Law 132/2025 replace the AI Act for businesses in Italy?

 In short: no. It is a dual track.
 An Italian SME must comply with both: the European regulation (directly applicable) and the first comprehensive national law on AI.
 Law 132/2025 is largely a law of principles and delegations: the implementing decrees are expected by October 2026.
-Below, the facts verified on Normattiva, then our reading.
+Below are the facts verified on Normattiva, then our reading.

 The facts · fields 1–10